 In addition, the definition of purchase per the UTA includes converting tangible personal property acquired for a use exempt from the tax levied under the act to a use not exempt from the tax levied under the act.
-The UTA also states as part of the definition of use that converting tangible personal property acquired for a use exempt from the tax levied under the act to a use not exempt from the tax levied under the act is a taxable use.
+The UTA also states as part of the definition of use that converting tangible personal property acquired for a use exempt from the tax levied under the act to a use not exempt from the tax levied under the act to a use not exempt from the tax levied under the act to a use not exempt from the tax levied under the act is a taxable use.